-We have examined the Office of Clerk of Court and Comptroller of Santa Rosa County, Florida's (hereinafter referred to as the "Clerk") compliance with Florida Statute 218.415 in regards to investments, Florida Statutes 28.35 and 28.36 in regard to certain court-related functions and Florida Statute 61.181 in regard to operation of a depository for alimony and child support for the year ended September 30, 2021.
+We have examined the Office of Clerk of Court and Comptroller of Santa Rosa County, Florida's (hereinafter referred to as the "Clerk") compliance with Florida Statute 218.415 regarding investments, Florida Statutes 28.35 and 28.36 regarding certain court-related functions, and Florida Statute 61.181 regarding the operation of a depository for alimony and child support for the year ended September 30, 2022.
 Management is responsible for the Clerk's compliance with those requirements.
 Our responsibility is to express an opinion on the Clerk's compliance based on our examination.